Kaya (Mauritian musician): Political action

-Kaya also campaigned for the rights of the Mauritian Creole people.
+Kaya campaigned for the rights of the Mauritian Creole people.

 On February 16, 1999, the Republican Movement organised a free concert for the decriminalization of cannabis along Edward VII Street at Rose Hill.
 Five groups were playing, including Kaya.

-Rama Valayden, the leader of the Republican Movement later nominated as Attorney General in 2005, opened the festivities with a speech in favor of the decriminalization of soft drugs, saying: "mo pou amène dépénalisation, sinon mo pas pou dans gouvernement" as reported by the local press.
-Valayden then asked the crowd for a show of hands in support of resolutions calling for the decriminalization and appealed to Prime Minister Navin Ramgoolam for those imprisoned for possession of marijuana to be amnestied.
+Rama Valayden, the leader of the Republican Movement (MR), later nominated as Attorney General in 2005, opened the festivities with a speech in favor of the decriminalization of soft drugs, saying: "mo pou amène dépénalisation, sinon mo pas pou dans gouvernement" as reported by the local press.
+Valayden then asked the crowd for a show of hands in support of resolutions calling for the decriminalization, and appealed to then Prime Minister Navin Ramgoolam for those imprisoned for possession of marijuana to be amnestied.
 At the time, about 2000 people or 75% of the prison population were imprisoned for soft drugs offenses, with sentences ranging from several months to two years.

-The event drew approximately 2000 participants and was held in a loving and peaceful atmosphere.
-Many young people began to smoke marijuana openly and at the time there was no police intervention.

-Two days after the event, police forces identified five people for smoking or encouraging the smoking of marijuana during the concert and had them reprimanded.
-Kaya was among those arrested and admitted to smoking the night of the concert.
-He was immediately imprisoned in "Alcatraz", at the Line Barracks prison, a detention center in Port-Louis.
+Two days after the event, police forces identified five people for smoking or encouraging the smoking of marijuana during the concert, and had them reprimanded.
+Kaya was among those arrested, and admitted to smoking the night of the concert.
+He was immediately imprisoned in the Alcatraz police cells, at Line Barracks (a detention center in Port Louis).

 The police issued a request of 10,000 rupees (a considerable amount for the average Mauritian) for the release of the artist.
-Kaya's wife, aided by his fellow musicians and members of the MR (not Valayden), managed to raise the bail money.
-However, due to various blunders of the lawyers involved and especially a lack of political support for the MR, Kaya was not released on the expected date, February 20.
-Since this then led on to a weekend, his release date would be postponed until the Monday.
-This was too late for Kaya and he was found dead in his cell on the morning of Sunday, February 21, 1999.
+Kaya's wife, aided by his fellow musicians and members of the MR (not including Valayden), managed to raise the bail money.
+However, due to various blunders of the lawyers involved, and especially a lack of political support for the MR, Kaya was not released on the expected date of February 20.
+Since this then led on to a weekend, his release date was postponed until the Monday.
+Kaya was then found dead in his cell on the morning of Sunday, February 21, 1999.